 Occupancy rights on a council site

-When you move onto the site, the council must give you an occupancy agreement in writing, which you must sign.
+When you move onto the site, the council gives you an occupancy agreement to sign.

-Occupancy agreements vary between councils, but in general they should set out:
+Occupancy agreements vary, but in general they should set out:

 - contact details for the site manager and warden and a list of the things they're responsible for